Community Engagement Partner:

 A chance encounter presents a tantalizing question for a college secretary: Can anyone be trained to see the dead?
 Her dogged pursuit of an answer leads to a far more earthbound challenge when a colleague is felled by grief.
 A heartwarming drama about love and purpose that examines the ghosts that live within us all.
 Affiliate Artist Monica Wood is the author of Papermaker, The One-in-a-Million Boy, and When We Were the Kennedys.

-The Half-Light will be developed in the 2018 Little Festival of the Unexpected.
+The Half-Light was developed in the 2018 Little Festival of the Unexpected.

 Dates: Apr 2 - Apr 21, 2019